top of page

 El Salvador really supports the budget traveller.
 Food and accommodations are great value, while the bus network is cheap and reliable.

-GETTING AROUND
+GETTING AROUND EL SALVADOR

 El Salvador is the last country to embrace Uber in Central America, launching in May 2017.
 Embrace might be putting it too strongly though as like everywhere else, everyone loves Uber unless they’re a taxi driver.
 In the post-launch months of 2017, the government asked its citizens to stop using Uber and threatened to seize drivers’ cars.
-As expected most people love the service as it's cheap, convenient and safe - government thankfully stopped stopped short of criminalizing the service.
+As expected, most people love the service as it's cheap, convenient and safe - government thankfully stopped short of criminalizing the service.
 You can get around San Salvador for less than $5 and out to the beach for less than $20.
 Uber in El Salvador is available in San Miguel, San Salvador and Santa Ana.

-SIGHTS & HIGHLIGHTS OF EL SALVADOR
+REGIONS & HIGHLIGHTS OF EL SALVADOR

 • Ruta de las Flores - Track your gourmet coffee from plantation to cup, swim in natural springs and hangout at weekend food fairs.